nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 ---
 layout: page
-title: Building an open-source retrofit device to mitigate reseach lab emissions
+title: Designing a retrofit device to mitigate reseach lab emissions
 description: (with some analysis and musings on lab energy consumption)
 img: assets/img/fhf.jpg
 importance: 1